 Let me take you along on my fairy-tale experience of exploring Wayanad in the monsoon season of June to November.

 Places to Visit in Wayanad during the Monsoons

 Even during monsoons, there is so much to see and experience at the Wayanad points of interest.
 Most of the touristy spots are open and in fact are quite popular during the rains.
 With entry fees as low as Rs 20 (camera extra – Approx $0.75/Rs 50 for both) at most places, you can really do a lot without putting a dent in your wallet.
 For complete peace of mind, you may even opt to book hassle free Kerala tour packages.

-Prior to my visit even I was skeptical about what to do in Wayanad in July, when I visited during heavy rains, but my mind was put to rest as soon as we drove though the green valleys and mist covered mountains as I witnessed the freshness that only the downpour can bring.
+Prior to my visit even I was skeptical about what to do in Wayanad in July, when I visited during heavy rains, but my mind was put to rest as soon as we drove through the green valleys and mist-covered mountains as I witnessed the freshness that only the downpour can bring.
 I had one mind to just book a lavish Ayurvedic resort like Jeevess Ayurveda, and enjoy the rains from it’s comfortable rooms.
 As soon as I witnessed the fresh outdoors, I had no inclination to stay in at all, rains or no rains – Wayanad was simply gorgeous.

 Pookode lake is a natural fresh water lake very close to the city center.
 There are walking paths along the lake and I was simply splashing around in puddles and enjoying the lush green foliage.